sgal/css-to-emotion/README.md

 # CSS to EmotionJs converter

 This tool is converting CSS files to JS files compatible with EmotionJS.
+Initial implementation is taken from [css-in-js-generator](https://github.com/brikou/CSS-in-JS-generator), converted to JS and improved to fit the needs of internal project.

 To convert a file run following command:
 ```bash
 node ./index.js <path/to/css/file>